koenrane/KR-new-site/content/My research.md

 Instead, you can consider what ensemble of shards will activate.
 How did they feel the last time they saw their mother - was it a positive reinforcement event?
 Are they a shy person?
 Will they be tired?
 Each of these factors influences behavior (somewhat independently).
 [Later investigation](/posts#interpreting-a-maze-solving-network) [suggested](/statistics-of-a-maze-solving-network) that similar shard-based reasoning helps predict AI generalization.

-[^dl-sys]: "Deep learning systems" meaning something like "systems trained via RL and/or predictive learning."
+[^deep-learning]: "Deep learning systems" meaning something like "systems trained via RL and/or predictive learning."
 Naturally, this includes both the brain and LLMs.

 > [!quote] [Sequence: the shard theory of human values](./posts#shard-theory)
 > In early 2022, [Quintin Pope](https://www.linkedin.com/in/quintin-pope/) and I noticed glaring problems at the heart of "classical" alignment arguments.
 We thought through the problem with fresh eyes and derived _shard theory_.